integrations/terraform-provider-github/website/docs/index.html.markdown

 The following arguments are supported in the `provider` block:

 * `token` - (Optional) This is the GitHub personal access token.
-It must be provided, but it can also be sourced from the `GITHUB_TOKEN` environment variable.
+It can also be sourced from the `GITHUB_TOKEN` environment variable.
+If `anonymous` is false, token is required.

 * `organization` - (Optional) This is the target GitHub organization to manage.
   The account corresponding to the token will need "owner" privileges for this organization.
-It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.
+It can also be sourced from the `GITHUB_ORGANIZATION` environment variable.
+If `individual` is false, organization is required.

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
 It is optional to provide this value and